-Highlands and Islands Enterprise, Scottish Enterprise, Scottish Land Commission, Scottish Land Fund, development trusts Increased community involvement in the management of land will improve the delivery of public benefits to communities, supporting their health and wellbeing
+Highlands and Islands Enterprise, Scottish Enterprise, Scottish Land Commission, Scottish Land Fund, development trusts

 B6.
 New approaches to citizen participation

 There is a real opportunity through Heritage Horizons: Cairngorms 2030 to increase citizen participation, empower local communities and directly engage people in making decisions that affect their local area, addressing issues that matter to them.
 This will include decisions on the delivery of services provided by the public sector.